Aga Khan Foundation: Funding

 The Aga Khan provides the Foundation with regular funding for administration as well as making contributions to its endowment.
 Grants from government, institutional and private sector partners including from the United Nations, Global Affairs Canada, USAID, the UK's FCDO, the German Federal Foreign Office, Agence Française de Développement and others represent substantial sources of funding.
 The Ismaili community also contributes financial resources as well as volunteers, time, and professional services.

 Awards and recognition

 Among other recognition for its work, the Foundation received the 2005 Award for Most Innovative Development Project from the Global Development Network for the Aga Khan Rural Support Programme (AKRSP).
 The AKRSP has successfully been replicated to form the Rural Support Programmes Network in Pakistan.

 Geographic focus

 The Aga Khan Foundation has a presence in 17 countries globally, implementing programmes in 14 of those including in: Eastern Africa (Kenya, Madagascar, Mozambique, Tanzania and Uganda); Central & South Asia (Afghanistan, India, Kyrgyz Republic, Pakistan and Tajikistan); the Middle East (Egypt and Syria); and Europe (Portugal).
 The Foundation has fundraising and technical support offices in Canada, Switzerland, the United Kingdom and the United States.

+Canada

+The Aga Khan Foundation Canada was established in 1980 and has developed partnerships with Canadian institutions to support the global work of the Aga Khan Foundation.
+In 2026, the Foundation acquired land in Laval, Quebec, for the construction of the Laval Jamatkhana, an Ismaili Muslim community centre scheduled to open in 2028.
+The approximately 42,000-square-foot facility, valued at $21.5 million and funded through philanthropic donations, is set to include prayer, cultural and community spaces.
+The project received the support of the Mayor of Laval and Canada’s Minister of National Revenue.